 Many of us who grew up learning and playing music did it backward—or at least that’s how I see it.
 Playing an instrument should be a means to an end and not an exercise in technique.
 Communicating via song is the end goal, but the rudiments of playing an instrument take up the first few years of our education and often become so much of a burden that we simply drop the instrument altogether.
 As adults, we should keep this in mind and learn or relearn the skills we need to accomplish our goals.

 This idea was reinforced to me during a recent conversation with the French composer and multimedia creator Felix Carcone, who takes the principle of means to an end to the extreme.
-We discussed his musical journey and his participation in the creation of two immersive experience shows that take place in the streets of Paris.
+We discussed his musical journey and his participation in the creation of two immersive experience shows that take place in downtown Paris.

-As a teenager, Felix began to play guitar as an outlet for his creative energy and found himself to be a gifted guitarist, studying and performing jazz and fusion.
-Soon after, he would be producing full arrangements on a Yamaha midi workstation (the QS300) and his interest in music led to a conservatory education in harmony, composition, and musicology, with a focus on the music of the iconic film composer John Williams.
-Felix continued on to complete Berklee’s Master of Music in Scoring for Film, Television, and Video Games in Valencia, Spain.
+As a teenager, Felix began to play jazz and fusion guitar as an outlet for his creative energy.
+He was a co-finalist for the international 2012 “Six-String Theory” competition (organized and judged by the great Lee Ritenour and Berklee + Yamaha.
+Felix also began producing full arrangements on a Yamaha midi workstation (the QS300) and his interest in music led to a conservatory education in harmony, composition, and musicology, with a focus on the music of the iconic film composer John Williams.
+Felix continued on to complete a second Master’s degree—Berklee’s Master of Music in Scoring for Film, Television, and Video Games in Valencia, Spain.

-Felix learned the traditional art of composing and arranging in his mind and on paper—not using a midi sequencer to flesh out the individual parts of an orchestration.
-He says “[At Berklee] I was creating melodies and harmony while I was walking between home and school and then I would enter them right into Finale (notation software) without really using my DAW at all.”
-Felix says “ Of course I use Cubase, Reason, and Izotope RX to record and edit ideas for projects I collaborate on, but for writing melody and arrangements, I write in my head and maybe the piano.
-I write it down on paper, I don’t play it into the DAW.”
+Felix worked hard at the traditional art of composing and arranging in his mind and on paper—not using a midi sequencer to flesh out the individual parts of an orchestration.
+He says “[At Berklee] We were writing and recording arrangements every week, and I was creating melodies and harmony while I was walking between home and school.
+Then I would enter them right into Finale (notation software), only sometimes using a DAW to put down ideas.”
+Felix says “ Of course I use Cubase, Reason, and Izotope RX to record and edit ideas for projects I collaborate on, but for writing melody and arrangements, I write in my head plus singing lines and playing the piano.
+I write it down on paper, I don’t usually play into the DAW.”
 Already an accomplished arranger, Berklee’s program taught Felix how to organize and conduct a live orchestra session and how to manage the production of a complex project.

-Upon returning to France after school, Felix reunited with a few friends and started a production company called Borderlive to develop live theater experiences.
+Upon returning to France after school, Felix reunited with his friends, brothers Remy and Joris Aufray, and started a production company called Borderlive Concepts to develop live theater experiences.
 Their inspirations weren’t traditional theater, but more the cinema and video games.
-Over the course of about two years, the team developed and launched their first show “The Live Thriller,” a theater experience where a small audience participates in a criminal investigation.
-The show takes place in multiple locations around the 18th district of Paris and incorporates live actors, film-like movies, lasers, and immersive music and sound design.
+Over the course of about three years, the team developed and launched their first show “The Live Thriller,” a theater experience where a small audience participates in a criminal investigation.
+The show takes place in multiple locations around the 18th district of Paris and incorporates live actors, film-like movies, and immersive music and sound design.

 The idea of means to an end truly came into play when Felix and his team had to devise a custom playback system that could control the musical and visual elements that accompany the live, fluid show.
-“The Live Holdup,” for instance, employs 12 actors and the audience’s interaction guides the show down one of three possible paths.
+“The Live Holdup,” for instance, divides the audience/players into three different and collaborative paths, and their interaction guides the show to one of the multiple possible endings.
 Some amount of off-the-shelf theater automation could be used, but this show requires much more control than is typically possible with stock packages.